 Credentials/authentication allow a user to collect data through a platform's API.
-Limits are placed on methods and rate of collection on a per credential basis.
+For some social media platforms (e.g., Twitter and Tumblr), Limits are placed on methods and rate of collection on a per credential basis.

 SFM users are responsible for creating their own new credentials so that they can control their own collection rates and can ensure that they are following each platform's API policies.